Audrey Cohen School For Human Services & Education

-The School for Business Alumni Network has 6 standing committees that serve as the organizational structure through which alumni can get involved.
-They include the Executive Committee, the Career Advisory Network Committee; Events, Communication and Marketing Committee, Fundraising/Scholarship Committee; a Membership, Outreach, Diversity and Young Alumni Committee; and, the Global Business, Curriculum and Entrepreneurship Committee.
+The School for Business Alumni Network has six standing committees that serve as the organizational structure through which alumni can get involved.
+They include the Executive Committee, the Career Advisory Network Committee; Events, Communication and Marketing Committee, Fundraising/Scholarship Committee; a Membership, Outreach, Diversity and Young Alumni Committee; and the Global Business, Curriculum and Entrepreneurship Committee.

-General meetings will be held the 3rd Tuesday of every month in room 706 (Manhattan campus).
+General meetings will be held on the 3rd Tuesday of every month in room 706 (Manhattan campus).

 Executive Board/Committee Members

-Vice-president: Ramondy Thermidor is the Director of the Department of Neurology at Memorial Sloan Kettering Cancer Center.
-In this role, she oversees Neuro-Oncology, Neurophysiology, Rehab Therapy and Physiatry Services; an enterprise comprising of 250+ cross-functional team, an operational budget of $20M and a $13M research portfolio.
-Among her many responsibilities; Ramondy partners with physician leadership for setting the strategic direction, the development and implementation of the department’s vision, planning and program development, overall operations, and staff management.
+Acting President/Vice-president: Ramondy Thermidor is the Director of the Department of Neurology at Memorial Sloan Kettering Cancer Center.
+In this role, she oversees Neuro-Oncology, Neurophysiology, Rehab Therapy and Physiatry Services, an enterprise comprising 250+ cross-functional teams, an operational budget of $20M and a $13M research portfolio.
+Among her many responsibilities, Ramondy partners with physician leadership to set the strategic direction, develop and implement the department’s vision, planning and program development, overall operations, and staff management.
 She is skilled at organizing work, setting goals, desirable objectives, budget development and processes which improve patient care and generate revenue.
 Ramondy is adept at using her business insight and analytical skills to provide clear directives in fast-paced and highly complex environments.
-She is effective in creating a shared vision, a high level of engagement, strong sense of team and high morale.
+She effectively creates a shared vision, a high level of engagement, a strong sense of team and high morale.

 Ramondy considers herself a creative executive and believes in constant self-evolution.
 She recently founded Aurorasdawn.com, a blog about living intentionally.
-This is also a platform for the development of business networking brunches which aim to bring together like-minded women from different sectors to share their experiences and make meaningful connections.
+This is also a platform for the development of business networking brunches that aim to bring together like-minded women from different sectors to share their experiences and make meaningful connections.
 She is passionate about mentoring, volunteering, and helping others.
-As part of her engagement as a member of the MCNY Business Alumni Network, she hosted a Women’s Empowerment Brunch to create an inaugural Scholarship for the Business School.
+As part of her engagement as a MCNY Business Alumni Network member, she hosted a Women’s Empowerment Brunch to create an inaugural Scholarship for the Business School.

 Ramondy is the Vice President of a non-profit child mentoring organization, 3Ds, which focuses on empowering children, creating confidence, and encouraging academic accountability.
 She is a facilitator of team retreats, vision-board workshops, and other business-related events.
-Ramondy is a member of the American College of Healthcare Executives (ACHE) and active in her local chapter, Healthcare Leaders of New York (HLNY).
-She is also a member of the National Association of Health Services Executives (NAHSE).
+Ramondy is a member of the American College of Healthcare Executives (ACHE) and is active in her local chapter, Healthcare Leaders of New York (HLNY).
+She is also a National Association of Health Services Executives (NAHSE) member.

 Along with the above efforts, She successfully supported the growth and elevation of hundreds of individuals with the support of my sister network mentorship program, my poetry, and my trauma workshop series.
 She achieves great results from working with a wide array of unique client population to include; Senior Executives, Stay at home moms, new entrepreneurs, non-traditional adult learners, healers, developing professionals, at-risk youth and underserved populations.

-Additionally, Mrs. Sow-Lawton, is a highly motivated, extremely talented, business management professional with extensive business and media management acumen, with the versatility of Non-Profit and For-Profit market sectors.
-Her personal brand is a compilation of domestically and internationally gained transferable skills.
+Additionally, Mrs. Sow-Lawton is a highly motivated, extremely talented business management professional with extensive business and media management acumen, with the versatility of the Non-Profit and For-Profit market sectors.
+Her brand is a compilation of domestically and internationally gained transferable skills.